 Camp Chef SG24 Overview and Specs

-The SG24 is at the mid-end of Camp Chef’s pellet grill offering, which as it turns out, their best selling pellet grill line.
+The SG24 is at the mid-end of Camp Chef’s pellet grill offering, which as it turns out, is their best selling pellet grill line.
 At the bottom of the price range, the SmokePro XT models provide basic functionality.
 While the SmokePro SG series features the latest and greatest in terms of features and technology.
 Camp Chef also has the Woodwind line of grills, which are usually a bit higher in price and have more convenience features and premium construction.

 Overall, I feel that the SG24 represents the sweet spot between features and price.
 This mid-range model can be versatile and the newly updated feature set provides all the bells and whistles people might want from a modern pellet grill.
 It competes directly with the Traeger Pro series but at a more economical price.